How to Fix an Itchy Sweater

 3. Let It Sit, Then Rinse

 Give the conditioner 30 minutes to set on the sweater, and then rinse all of it out with cold water.
-Press gently on the sweater to remove the rest of the water, taking care not to lose its shape.
+Press gently on the sweater to remove the rest of the water, making sure not to lose its shape.

-4. Lay Flat to Dry and Then Store It in a Plastic Bag
+4. Lay Flat to Dry and Store It in a Plastic Bag

 Place the sweater on a towel and let it dry flat.
 When it's completely dry, fold it neatly and put it in a large zip-top plastic bag.